apache/flink/docs/try-flink/flink-operations-playground.md

 #### Step 1: Observing the Output

-As described [above](#anatomy-of-this-playground), the events in this playground are generate such that each window  contains exactly one thousand records.
+As described [above](#anatomy-of-this-playground), the events in this playground are generated such that each window  contains exactly one thousand records.
 So, in order to verify that Flink successfully recovers from a TaskManager failure without data loss or duplication you can tail the output topic and check that - after recovery - all windows are present and the count is correct.